flutter/website/src/content/app-architecture/case-study/dependency-injection.md

 Services are exposed only so they can immediately be injected into Repositories via the `BuildContext.read` method from `provider`, as shown above.
-Repositories are then exposed so that they can be injected into ViewModels as needed.
+Repositories are then exposed so that they can be injected into view models as needed.

-Slightly lower in the widget tree,
-ViewModels that correspond to a full screen are created in the [`GoRouter`][] configuration, where provider is again used to inject the necessary repositories.
+Slightly lower in the widget tree, view models that correspond to a full screen are created in the [`GoRouter`][] configuration, where provider is again used to inject the necessary repositories.